brunomorenobm/construction-site-clearing/README-DEV.md

 # Read it if you are a DEV and if you need to change or extend the anything.

-The only constant we have in this tech world is: **everything changes**, so if you need to chage anything please follow the topics
+The only constant we have in this tech world is: **everything changes**, so if you need to chage anything please follow the topics:

 #### New Command
 Add a new enum item at:[CommandActionType](src/main/java/com/oracle/construction/aconex/simulation/domain/simulation/command/CommandActionType.java)